 the life, death and resurrection of Jesus Christ are recalled through the proclamation of the word and the celebration of the sacrament.
 Other important rites, commonly called sacraments, include confirmation, holy orders, reconciliation, marriage and anointing of the sick.

-Download the Brochure: I am Christian, I am Anglican Read and share with others
+Take a look at our Brochure: I am Christian, I am Anglican Read and share the information